Intellectual Property Policy

-The Million Dollar Pineapple’s (“TMDP”) mission is to help creators grow their ideas into successful companies.
-The Molo9™ brand aims to achieve this by offering consulting services to clients and educational membership options to members.
-We host more than 100 pieces of content in our online repositories.
+The Million Dollar Pineapple’s (“TMDP”) mission is to help ambitious entrepreneurs & marketers achieve their professional goals.
+The Molo9™ brand aims to achieve this by offering an in-depth software solution to members.
+We host thousands of pieces of content in our online repositories.
 Our business model means we do not review or edit partnership material for legal issues, and we are not in a position to determine the legality of material submitted.
-However, it is important to us that TMDP Partners sharing content on Molo9™ respect the intellectual property of others.
-When partners post materials on Molo9™, they make the promise that they have the necessary authorization or rights to use all the content contained in their submissions.
+However, it is important to us that Molo9™ content creators sharing content on Molo9™ respect the intellectual property of others.
+When content creators post materials on Molo9™, they make the promise that they have the necessary authorization or rights to use all the content contained in their submissions.

 Infringing activity is not tolerated on or through our platform.

 This policy addresses what we do in the event of copyright infringement reports from content owners and trademark infringement claims from trademark owners with respect to the materials on the Molo9™ platform.
-The policy also addresses what we do when Molo9™ materials are copied on third-party platforms without the consent of a TMDP authorized representative.
+The policy also addresses what we do when Molo9™ materials are copied on third-party platforms without the consent of our CEO.

 Third-Party Copyright Infringement Reports

-TMDP’s policy is to remove materials from our platform when they are reported as infringing in a copyright infringement notice received from the owner of the original content.
-It is also our policy to remove all materials from any partner or member who is determined to be a repeat infringer (for whom TMDP has received more than two valid takedown notices).
+Our policy is to remove materials from our platform when they are reported as infringing in a copyright infringement notice received from the owner of the original content.
+It is also our policy to remove all materials from any partner or member who is determined to be a repeat infringer (for whom we have received more than two valid takedown notices).
 We reserve the right to terminate both partner and member account at any time, including when they post content in violation of the copyrights of others.